 4. Define Your USP

-Once you have looked at both your target customers and your competition and have made a list of what is unique about your product, you can combine those into a USP.
+Once you have looked at both your target customers and your competition and have made a list of what is unique about your product, you can combine those into a USP, which can then also serve as a cornerstone for your sales management strategy.
 Think about how it will be received by your target customer and use language that resonates with them.
 Avoid using overly technical language or insider phrases that make sense to you but mean nothing to anyone outside of your company.